desteves/buzz/README.md

 - Show creating a new ESC env with inheritance and GCP OIDC dynamic credentials
 - Show IaC Pulumi program with ESC configuration, `pulumi-esc-prod`
-- Show pushing code on GH and GHA using the ESC Config to deploy the infra
+- Show pushing code on GH and GHA using the ESC Config to deploy the infra.

 ```bash

 # use your business-critical org
 pulumi org set-default pulumi-sandbox-diana
 pulumi logout